Cocalzinho de Goiás: Location and geography

 The elevation varies between 800 and 1,200 meters.
 Geographical relief is very irregular since the region is crossed by the Continental Divider of Waters, which separates the river basins of the Amazon and the Plata.
 Therefore, there are numerous springs that grow until they form the major rivers of South America.
 For this reason it is called the Berço das Águas (the Cradle of Waters).

 Major rivers are: Rio Verde, Oliveira Costa, Jacaré, Piqui, Taquaral, Corumbá, and Areias.
 There are many waterfalls and swimming spots.
 Nearby in neighboring Corumbá de Goiás there is a cavern called Gruta dos Ecos, with one of the largest subterranean lakes in South America.

 The municipality contains part of the 2833 ha Pirineus State Park, created in 1987.

 This contains Pico dos Pireneus, the highest point in the region, with an elevation of 1,385 meters.

 History

 Cocalzinho began in 1960 with the arrival of a cement plant, Companhia de Cimento Portland Itaú, which closed down in 1996 putting five thousand families out of work.
 Since then the local population has either left for better opportunities or continued working in agriculture.
 Today the economy is based on agriculture, cattle raising, dairy industries and rock quarries.
 The area is rich in sand and decorative rock.

 The name "Cocalzinho" comes from a stream called Cocá or Cocal, which has its source near the seat of the municipality.

 When highway BR-414 is paved up to Niquelândia, Cocalzinho will benefit from tourism since there will be a tourist route from the Serra da Mesa lake to the Chapada dos Veadeiros national park.

 Economy

-The main economic activities were cattle raising (76,000 head in 2006, poultry raising, and agriculture (cotton, corn, and soybeans).
+The main economic activities were cattle raising (76,000 cattles in 2006), poultry raising, and agriculture (cotton, corn, and soybeans).